joakimb/joakimb.github.io/_posts/2017-08-27-hyker-whitepaper.markdown

 Trust is related to abilities.
 What abilities do I trust a certain party with?

-In a secure system, trusted parties are those who have access to data, i.e. they are able to obtain decryption keys.
+In a secure system, trusted parties are those who have access to data, i.e. those who are able to obtain decryption keys.
 This entails that in a __hop-by-hop__ system, all hops are trusted.
 In __end-to-end__ systems, however, only the end points are trusted.
-This means that we should opt for __end-to-end__ based systems if there is sensitive data, or data not owned by the system administrators, involved.
+This means that we should opt for an __end-to-end__ based system if it involves sensitive data, or data not owned by the system administrators.

 ### Data life cycle

 Data is data, unrelated to what system it flows through.
 Therefore we need to focus on the full data lifecycle, from production to consumption, over time, using any system.
 This is what HYKER does.
 The HYKER innovation consists of the separation of encryption and access control.
-This is the enabler for trust based security, where you can select trusted parts of a system based on the data, not on how the infrastructure is designed.
+This is the enabler for trust-based security, where you can select trusted parts of a system based on the data, not on how the infrastructure is designed.
 It also enables voluntary delegation of control and retroactive access.

 ### Retroactive access

 Think of a document sharing service, like Dropbox.
 The amount of data stored in the cloud can grow very large over time.
 If you want to add people who are allowed to read the documents, how do you do that?
-How can you keep control over the data without having to re-send it?
+How can you keep control over the data without having to resend it?

-When designing a system based on hop-by-hop security, you do not need to worry about knowing all receivers beforehand.
-The central server can take care of adding additional receivers.
+When designing a system based on hop-by-hop security, you do not need to worry about knowing all recipients beforehand.
+The central server can take care of adding additional recipients.
 But in these systems, you give up the control over your data.
-The central server being able to add recipients is enabled through letting it control your data, demanding total trust in it.
+The central server being able to add recipients is enabled to do so through letting it control your data, demanding total trust in it.

 To retake control, you can introduce end-to-end security.
 But this introduces another problem.
-In a standard end-to-end security system, the intermediate parties such as a storage server, have no access to the data.
+In a standard end-to-end security system, the intermediate parties (e.g. storage servers), have no access to the data.
 This means that the end nodes have no control, resulting in no possibility to add recipients without resending the data.

 HYKER solves this through a concept we call __retroactive access control__.
-This concept brings the best of both worlds you can have full control over who gets access to your data, but you don't need to resend it.
-This done through separating the key sharing from the data sharing.
+This concept brings the best of both worlds: you can have full control over who gets access to your data, __and__ you don't have to resend it.
+This is done through separating the key sharing from the data sharing.

 ### Access Control Delegation

-It is easy to wind up in a binary world when reasoning about end-to-end vs hop-by-hop.
-Especially when considering access control.
+It is easy to wind up in a binary world when reasoning about end-to-end vs hop-by-hop, especially when considering access control.
 In systems that are fully hop-by-hop, the central service is in full control.
 In systems that are fully end-to-end, the end nodes are in full control.

 We have talked about why you might not want to give full control to a central server.
 There are also cases where you don't want full control in the end nodes either.
 An example could be an enterprise communication platform where a decentralized security model with elevated control for middle managers could be desired.

 Take a look at the picture below.
-This picture illustrates the differences between centralized, decentralized and distributed systems.
+This picture illustrates the differences between centralized, decentralized, and distributed systems.

 ![Trust Models]({{ site.url }}/images/trust-model.jpg)

-We solve the binary situation by using delegated access control, making a combination of distributed, decentralized and centralized trust models possible.
+We solve the binary situation by using delegated access control, making a combination of distributed, decentralized, and centralized trust models possible.

-Delegated access control is a concept where an end-node can voluntarily delegate permission of key sharing to any other node.
+Delegated access control is a concept where an end node can voluntarily delegate permission of key sharing to any other node.
 If an employee delegates the decryption key responsibility to the nearest manager, that manager gains the possibility to let other employees access the data.
 Another example is an IoT sensor which should not have any say in who can access the information.
 That sensor can delegate the access control to the sensor owner or a group of owners.

-## Example Use Cases
+## Example use cases

 ### Predictive maintenance

 In the simplest form of predictive maintenance, where all of the infrastructure is owned by the same company that conducts the maintenance and the data is not sensitive, there is no place for HYKER.
 Traditional security will do just fine.

-But as soon as we start to enter more evolved scenarios, such as predictive maintenance as a service, military operations, or critical infrastructure, we start having to deal with the questions posed above.
-What part of the system is exposed to third parties, does the system use any kind of cloud service, who is collaboratively using data, and so on.
-A single RPM value from an engine is probably not sensitive at all, but aggregated data from continuous predictive maintenance can be powerful information mapping the properties, systems and the current state of an organization.
-An example of that predictive maintenance data is considered sensitive is available in a recent [report from ICF](https://www.icf.com/-/media/files/icf/white-papers/2017/aviation_aerospace_ahm_aircraft_big_data_analytics_health_monitoring_wp.pdf), where the question of data ownership is explored and deemed central.
-This is where a trust based security model can be of help.
+But as soon as we start to enter more evolved scenarios, such as predictive maintenance-as-a-service, military operations, or critical infrastructure, we start having to deal with the questions posed above.
+What part of the system is exposed to third parties?
+Does the system use any kind of cloud service?
+Who is collaboratively using data?
+The list goes on.
+A single RPM value from an engine is probably not sensitive at all, but aggregated data from continuous predictive maintenance can be powerful information mapping the properties, systems, and the current state of an organization.
+An example of predictive maintenance data being considered sensitive is available in a recent [report from ICF](https://www.icf.com/-/media/files/icf/white-papers/2017/aviation_aerospace_ahm_aircraft_big_data_analytics_health_monitoring_wp.pdf), where the question of data ownership is explored and deemed central.
+This is where a trust-based security model can be of help.

 Take a critical infrastructure example: a power plant.
 The power plant uses one firm to conduct the automatic infrastructure surveillance, and various contractors to repair and replace parts.
 This means that we have many different parties acting in a shared system with different data access rights.

 An operation like this would be difficult to properly secure with traditional techniques since you would have to put a lot of unnecessary trust in the different parties.
-With a trust based security model like HYKER however, it would be easier since you can selectively pick what parties should be trusted with what data on a very granular level.
+With a trust based security model like HYKER however, it would be much easier since you can selectively pick what parties should be trusted with what data on a very granular level.

-In a recent [report](https://www.foi.se/en/pressroom/news/news-archive/2017-08-29-risks-with-online-societal-services.html) from the Swedish Defence Research Agency, it is concluded that the current computer security at Swedish critical infrastructure, like power plants etc., is severely substandard.
+In a recent [report](https://www.foi.se/en/pressroom/news/news-archive/2017-08-29-risks-with-online-societal-services.html) from the Swedish Defence Research Agency, it is concluded that the current computer security at Swedish critical infrastructure (power plants etc.) is severely substandard.
 The report suggests that cutting the cord, i.e. disconnecting all infrastructure from the internet, is a viable solution.

-We don't believe in the proposed solution which would bring us back to the 90:s.
+We don't believe in the proposed solution which would bring us back to the 90s.
 Instead, we believe in a proper security model.

 ### Telco messaging
-Telco systems are complex networks of communication links, relaying nodes, routers, servers, data storages etc. Many of these nodes are from different 3rd party suppliers.
+Telco systems are complex networks of communication links, relaying nodes, routers, servers, data storages, etc. Many of these nodes are from different 3rd party suppliers.
 Each link and each node is usually protected with perimeter security models, like encrypted tunnels, SSL/TLS protocols, etc. This is network security, or hop-by-hop security.
-Data is encrypted in transit over a link, but decrypted into clear text in the node and re-encrypted for the next link.
+Data is encrypted in transit over a link, but decrypted into clear text in each node and re-encrypted for the next link.

-This means that the Telco, and the Telco customers, must trust each and every node, the staff that has access to the node and the developer and supplier of this node.
+This means that the Telco, and the Telco customers, must trust each and every node, the staff that has access to the node, and the developer and supplier of this node.

 Many customers have high requirements on security and are uncomfortable or even legally required not to trust 3rd party networks or cloud storages.
-Through GDPR et al they are required to maintain full control over their and their clients data, disregarding who they have contracted to store or process that data.
+Through GDPR they are required to maintain full control over their and their clients data, disregarding who they have contracted to store or process that data.

-HYKER provides a technology where data is protected in an unbroken chain from the data producer to the data consumer, in transit, at rest and over time, independent of network technology.
-A form of end-to-end encryption technology but with managed trust and data access control.
+HYKER provides a technology where data is protected in an unbroken chain from the data producer to the data consumer, in transit, at rest, and over time - independent of network technology.
+It's a form of end-to-end encryption technology but with managed trust and data access control.

 Instead of having trust distributed and delegated as a result of the different network and cloud suppliers models, the customer can take full control over the system and manage trust to best suit the security needs and logics of their application.